 Examination and analysis of the authority and duties of lawyers in the practice of their profession as advocate, mediator and counselor, and of their responsibility to God, to government, to the courts and the bar and to their clients, including a study of the ABA Rules of Professional Conduct.
 Required for the Virginia Third-Year Practice Certificate.
 Prerequisites: LAW 511 and completion of two semesters of law school.
 LAW 521, 522, 531, 541, 542, 551, and 554 are recommended but not required.

 Provides students interested in employee rights in the context of compulsory unionism, public interest law, and litigation the opportunity to work with the litigation staff of the National Right to Work Legal Defense Foundation.
 Sixty hours of research, writing, and litigation support are required per credit hour.
 Students can choose their preferred projects but must complete at least one long-term research project if they want the course to satisfy the rigorous written skills requirement.
 Students also must sign a client confidentiality agreement.
 Prerequisites: LAW 511, 552, 553, and completion of two semesters of law school.
 Recommended but not required: LAW 683 and 684.
-Pass/No Pass.
+Pass/Low Pass/No Pass.